Ownership-cost advantages of EVs even stronger for SUVs and pickups, study finds

 For lower-priced models, ownership-cost savings usually exceed the higher purchase price of an EV, according to the study.
 As one example, a Chevrolet Bolt EV costs $8,000 more than a Hyundai Elantra GT when new, Consumer Reports noted, but the Bolt EV costs $15,000 less to operate over a 200,000-mile lifetime.

 Ownership-cost advantages grow with vehicle size and length of ownership, according to the study.
-Car owners can save an average of $800 in fuel costs in the first year, but pickup-truck owners could save $1,300 in the same period, with SUV cost savings falling in between.
+Car owners can save an average of $800 in fuel costs in the first year, but pickup-truck owners—for the upcoming GMC Hummer EV SUT, for instance—could save $1,300 in the same period, with SUV cost savings falling in between.

 After seven years of ownership, an electric car will save its owner $4,700, but an electric pickup truck will save its owner almost $9,000, the study predicted.
 Over the lifetime of a vehicle, predicted savings were $9,000 for cars and $15,000 for trucks.